-For the three previous examples (as discussed) we had no clear theoretical basis for predicting a deviation from the H0 in one direction over the other direction: a two-sided test should be used.
+For the three previous examples discussed, there was no clear theoretical basis for predicting a deviation from the null hypothesis (Ho) in either direction.
+Therefore, a two-sided test should be applied.

 Let's describe a fictional study where such theoretical basis exists: